Summary

 You may be thinking “so what – how does Bitcoin help these people?”

 It helps the unbanked, because you don’t need a bank.
-A feature-phone (yes, like the one you had in 1999) plus some basic Bitcoin education is all you need to receive, save and pay.
+A feature phone (yes, like the one you had in 1999) plus some basic Bitcoin education is all you need to receive, save, and pay.
 There’s a financial revolution happening in Africa right now: the poorest in the world are leapfrogging the banking sector and going directly to Internet-native money (Bitcoin).
 This is one of the reasons that the continent of Africa is adopting Bitcoin faster than any other continent.

-Bitcoin helps people in autocratic regimes because they cannot be surveilled, censored, de-platformed or frozen by the State.
+Bitcoin helps people in autocratic regimes because they cannot be surveilled, censored, de-platformed, or frozen by the State.
 This, together with the fact that Bitcoin functions like a bank for many Nigerians, is why Nigeria is one of the biggest adopters of Bitcoin.
 It’s driven by human rights activism.
-For example, after state Government froze protester bank accounts, Bitcoin provided a way for the Nigerian people to continue their protests against the government’s death squads – SARS.
+For example, after the state Government froze protester bank accounts, Bitcoin provided a way for the Nigerian people to continue their protests against the government’s death squads – SARS.
 (Source )

 It helped 1000s of refugees fleeing from Ukraine, who could not take out hard cash with them,

-It helps those living with hyperinflation because it allows them to avoid 10 years of life saving being reduced to 1/2 its value inside a year.
+It helps those living with hyperinflation because it allows them to avoid 10 years of life-saving being reduced to 1/2 its value inside a year.

 It allows people in countries where banks have closed and refuse to return funds such as Lebanon to have a “lifeline” (Yahoo Finance) via a safe store of value.